kingakisielinska/mObywatel-user-guide/installation/registration.md

 ## Activate your account

 Then, you need to activate your account.
-First, read and accept terms and conditions.
+First, read and accept **terms and conditions**.

 <img src="../assets/images/activate.jpeg" width="220" height="400">